solygambas/flutter-projects/02-world-time/README.md

 - passing data between screens.
 - formatting time with the 'intl' package.
 - displaying a loading spinner with Flutter Spinkit.
+- using a ternary operator to handle light and dark modes.

 Based on [Flutter Tutorial for Beginners](https://www.youtube.com/watch?v=1ukSR1GRtMU&list=PL4cUxeGkcC9jLYyp2Aoh6hcWuxFDX6PBJ) by Shaun Pelling - The Net Ninja (2019).